ravens/awesome-telco/README.md

 - [Openstack Kolla](https://github.com/openstack/kolla) - Production ready containers and Ansible tools for deploying an Openstack cluster to run NFV functions.
 - [SNAPS-openstack](https://github.com/cablelabs/snaps-openstack) - Openstack deployment to be used on SNAPS booted machine from Cablelabs.
+- [OPNFV](https://www.opnfv.org/software/downloads) - The OPNFV project addresses a number of aspects in the development of a consistent virtualisation platform including common hardware requirements, software architecture, MANO and applications.

 ### Containers, Kubernetes